Quick Links

 Fine Art provides opportunities for students to explore their ideas, convey an experience or respond to a theme.
 Students must develop and apply the knowledge, understanding and skills specified in the specification and within the context of Fine Art practice.
 Students will be assessed based on the four assessment objectives focusing on their drawing, painting, and mixed media as areas of study.

-We produce digital photography and use Adobe Photoshop to digitally enhance the photos along with some mixed-media practice.
-We explore a range of topics including portraiture and experimental and surrealism photography.
-Students will be assessed on photographic techniques such as lighting, viewpoint, aperture, shutter speed and final digital outcome.
+In Photography, we produce manipulated photographs by experimenting with Adobe Photoshop to digitally enhance imagery, along with some mixed-media practice.
+We explore a range of topics including urban environments, portraiture and the natural world in photography.
+Students will be assessed on photographic techniques such as experimenting with composition rules, lighting, viewpoint, camera angles, and also their knowledge of using the exposure triangle (Aperture, Shutter speed and ISO).

 Key Stage 5 Overview

-We follow the AQA Art & Design specification for both ‘Art, Craft & Design’, ‘Photography’ and ‘Graphics Communication’.
+We follow the AQA Art & Design specification for both ‘Art, Craft & Design’, ‘Photography’ and ‘Graphic Communication’.
 Our schemes of work cover the AQA A Level assessment objectives allowing students to explore and experience a range of two/three-dimensional media, techniques and processes using traditional and new media.
-Students will present their work in a portfolio of sketchbooks and preparation sheets showing their drawing, painting, illustration, photography, illustration, web, and digital print.
-They must also demonstrate an exploration of contextual studies and written elements and are expected to continually evaluate their work.
+Students will present their work in the forms of an e-portfolio for digital courses and a portfolio of sketchbooks and preparation sheets for Art courses.

-In year 13, component 1 is a personal project (worth 60%) and Component 2 is an externally set assignment (worth 40%).
+In Year 13, component 1 is a personal project (worth 60%) and Component 2 is an externally set assignment (worth 40%).
 The personal project prepares students for university and involves a 1000 – 3000 word written component investigating and exploring appropriate research, requiring students to analyse and evaluate.
 Component 1 emphasizes the development of skills, using an array of media, materials, techniques, and processes.
-Their portfolio includes 2 sketchbooks; one book consists of contextual studies, and one is a practical book showing progression and development of ideas using a range of media, techniques, and processes.
-Portfolios will have preparation sheets with written materials such as annotations, reflections, evaluations, and historical background.
-Educational trips to Ingleton and London, visiting galleries and museums will broaden their knowledge.
+Students create a portfolio showing progression and development of ideas using a range of media, techniques, and processes.
+Portfolios will have written materials such as annotations, reflections, evaluations, and historical connections, contextualising their own work.
+Educational trips to Manchester, London, visiting galleries and museums will broaden their knowledge.